 - It's incapable of auto-focus bracketing.

 - The AF Assist lamp doesn't always turn on when it's dark, and furthermore, there is no option to turn on the AF Assist lamp at your desire.
 It is a waste considering how bright and useful the lamp is.
-It would be nice, efficient, and convenient for the user to simply assign a button that turns on the AF Lamp so you can see in the dark.
+It would be convenient for the user to have the ability to assign a button that turns on the AF Lamp so you can see in the dark.

-- There is no way to tell how large the file size is for any of the pictures in camera.
+- There is no way to tell how large the file size is for any of the files on the card.

-- You cannot install different sized crystals inside of the camera body that are in front of the sensor to bend light in certain artistic ways (this one is a joke)
+- You cannot install different sized crystals inside of the camera body that are in front of the sensor to bend light in certain artistic ways (this one is more of a joke than not, although having the ability to easily swap the Internal Cut Filters would be awesome, and silly cameras like the Nikon D810A wouldn't need to exist)

 - You cannot auto-focus the lens from Focus Point A to Focus Point B while it is taking an exposure.